-Odyssey of the Mind is a for-profit international creative problem solving competition.
-School-sponsored teams of up to seven students spend months solving a creative problem.
+We have collected applications from interested students and are now finalizing teams for this year to participate in Odyssey of the Mind.
+Teams of students will spend the coming months solving a creative problem, then present their solutions at a regional competition on March 9th.
 The teams do ALL the work and come up with ALL the ideas, encouraged by parent coaches.
 The hallmark of an Odyssey solution is that it is student-driven.

 Glebe’s Odyssey of the Mind teams get an opportunity to: